dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 - Its capacity is limited for one student at a time

 ## Assumptions
-- Marks entered are within specific acceptable range (0-100)
+- Marks entered are within a specific acceptable range (0-100)
 - The weighting of coursework and exam is equally fixed at 50% respectively
 - The user understands to interact with the program effectively
 - The user shall input data in the correct format numbers only (marks must be numeric)